enkidevs/curriculum/blockchain/fundamentals/the-blockchain/blocks-iii.md

 In the "learn more" section you can find a link to an interactive website that allows you to create and append blocks to a simplified version of the Bitcoin blockchain.

-> Note: as with all the skills in the app, if you want to access more advanced or specific content at any time, **feel free to use the *Skill Map* tab** to jump to the workouts most relevant for you.

 ---
 ## Practice